Our Editors

 Michelle Barker, Senior Editor

 Michelle is an award-winning author and poet.
-Her fiction, non-fiction, and poetry have been published in literary reviews around the world.
-She has also published two YA novels (fantasy and historical fiction) and a historical picture book.
+Her most recent publication, co-authored with David Griffin Brown, is Immersion and Emotion: The Two Pillars of Storytelling.
+Her fiction, non-fiction, and poetry have appeared in literary reviews worldwide.
+She has published three YA novels (one fantasy and two historical fiction), a historical picture book, and a chapbook of poetry.
 Michelle holds a BA in English literature (UBC) and an MFA in creative writing (UBC).
-She loves working closely with writers, both at the developmental level and on finer line-by-line issues.
-Many of those writers have gone on to win publishing contracts and honours for their work.
+Many of the writers she’s worked with have gone on to win publishing contracts and honours for their work.
 Michelle lives and writes in Vancouver, Canada.

 Preferred genres: literary, contemporary, historical fiction, fantasy, and non-fiction.